davidlee1435/vgraph/README.md

 # Lab 3 - Visibility Graph Path Planning
-Lab 3 for COMSW4733 Computational Aspects of Robotics at Columbia University (Instructor: Prof. Peter Allen).
+Lab 3 for [COMSW4733 Computational Aspects of Robotics](http://www.cs.columbia.edu/~allen/F18/index.html) at Columbia University (Instructor: [Prof. Peter Allen](http://www.cs.columbia.edu/~allen/)).

 ## Introduction
-In this lab, you are required to implement visibility graph path planning algorithm using the Arbotix simulator and visualize the graph and robot path following in RViz.
+In this lab, you are required to implement visibility graph path planning algorithm using the ArbotiX simulator and visualize the graph and robot path following in RViz.

 ## Usage
 This repo is a ROS package that you can add to your own catkin workspace to create a map with obstacles (map.png + map.yaml) and load it in RViz.
 It allows you to custom your map with any shape of polygon obstacles.
 All length unit we use is in **cm**.

+### Prerequisites
+The package is tested on `python 2.7`, `ROS Indigo`, `Ubuntu 14.04` with `OpenCV 3.1.0` and `numpy 1.15.1`.
+You should also have the [ros-by-example](https://github.com/pirobot/rbx1.git) code already installed.

 ### Files
 - `data/world_obstacles.txt`: Text file indicating obstacle locations (in **cm**).